Thank you for your interest in BUGS!

 Random Lottery and Weighting: Taking into account these preferences, the random lottery is drawn in the following order:

-(1) Siblings of returning students residing in CSD 15;
+(1) Siblings of current BUGS students residing in CSD 15;

-(2) Siblings of returning students who reside out of CSD 15;
+(2) Siblings of current BUGS students who reside out of CSD 15;

 (3) Students who are children of current employees at BUGS, not to exceed 15% of BUGS’s total projected enrollment;